-At Hogarth Academy we:
+At Hogarth academy we:

-- Ensure staff are clear about what appropriate behaviour is and are confident in distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour, in themselves and others. - Empower staff to share any low-level safeguarding concerns with the DSL (or a deputy). - Address unprofessional behaviour and support the individual to correct it at an early stage. - Provide a responsive, sensitive and proportionate handling of such concerns when they are raised.
+- Ensure staff are clear about what appropriate behaviour is and are confident in distinguishing expected and appropriate behaviour from concerning, problematic or inappropriate behaviour, in themselves and others. - Empower staff to share any low-level safeguarding concerns via Confide (or the headteacher). - Address unprofessional behaviour and support the individual to correct it at an early stage. - Provide a responsive, sensitive and proportionate handling of such concerns when they are raised.